 Yes, as long as the carriers in question all operate on frequencies that are supported

-by your repeater (most amplifiers work for a variety of frequencies, but you need to double check what frequencies your provider is using in your area).
-Keep in mind
+by your repeater (most amplifiers work for a variety of frequencies, but you need to double check what frequencies your provider is using in your area

 that different carriers are likely to be broadcasting from different towers,